 "I'll leave the light on for ya," he said again.

 I still had my eyes shut as I heard the foot steps to the door.
 It finally shut and I heard him lock it.

 I opened my eyes and looked around.
 I was in a tiny shack with no windows.
 I looked behind me.
 I saw a small kitchen and a small door.
-I took another long breathe.
-The room stunk really bad like something died in there.
+I took another long breath.
+The room stunk really bad like something died here.
 I shivered just thinking of it.
 I took another look at my feet.The chains were digging into my ankles like crazy.
 I looked around for a key, but unfortunately, there wasn't one.
 I inhaled a few times to slow down my heart, but it wasn't working.
 Then I remembered the cat.

 Was it his cat?
 I wondered.

 "Here kitty!"
 I shouted, looking around for the feline.
 It didn't work, so I tried again.

 I heard a pitter patter coming from above me.
 I looked up and the cat was peeping his head through a hole in the ceiling.

 "Hey kitty, there you are."
 I said smiling.

 He jumped clear down from the roof to the creaky floor.
 He meowed his cute little meow and jumped on the bed.
 It felt so nice to have this cat here.
 It made a total difference from when I was alone.
 He made me--- feel better.